 What is the schedule for delivery and erection of the frame?
 How long will it take?
 How reliable is this schedule and does it depend on completion of other work prior to yours that they may not have control over?
 What if weather causes a delay, how will that impact your schedule?
 How and who coordinates the preparation of the site for the crane and the details of the foundation and deck work?
 How does the scheduling of the panel enclosure system get coordinated with the electrician and the timber framer?

 Who installs the second floor deck and when?
 Is it safe to work on your frame without this deck installed or does work have to stop while someone else has to come in and frame the deck (barring any schedule conflicts)?
 Will there be an opportunity to install wiring before the deck is installed and will the frame be pre-drilled for ceiling fans, track lights or other specific electrical needs?

 Who is responsible for keeping a clean and orderly job site free of hazards?
 What happens to the waste?
 Who picks it up, schedules a dumpster and when should it be there?
 What about electrical wiring that should be installed before the panels go on to avoid unsightly conduit?

-This is an example of some of the things you should be thinking about when choosing your timber framer and evaluating prices.
+These are some of the things you should be thinking about when choosing your timber framer and evaluating prices.
 Many of these items can add considerable cost to your project if they are not included or taken care of at the right time.
-By close attention to these details you can have a much better building experience and satisfactory outcome.
+By paying close attention to these details you can have a much better building experience and satisfactory outcome.